Benefits of Atal Pension Yojana | Swavalamban Yojana

-|To facilitate this requirement, the government provides an opportunity to increase and even decrease one’s contributions once a year to change the the corpus sum.
+|To facilitate this requirement, the government provides an opportunity to increase and even decrease one’s contributions once a year to change the corpus sum.

 The increase or decrease of pension under APY will be chargeable.

-|Bank will charge Rs 25 which will be paid by subscriber upfront to the bank while the Central Record Keeping Agency (CRA) charges of Rs 25 would be deducted from APY account.
+|Bank will charge Rs 25 which will be paid by the subscriber upfront to the bank while the Central Record Keeping Agency (CRA) charges of Rs 25 would be deducted from the APY account.

-|The APY pension plan for citizens of India, is focused on the unorganized sector workers.
+|The APY pension plan for citizens of India is focused on the unorganized sector workers.

 |Under this plan, guaranteed minimum pension of Rs.
 1,000 or Rs.
 2,000 or Rs.
 3,000 or Rs.
 4,000 or Rs.
 5,000 per month will be given at the age of 60 years depending on the subscriber’s contributions.

 |Voluntary exit in this plan is permitted.

 |In a condition a subscriber, who has availed Government co-contribution under this scheme, chooses to voluntarily exit APY at a future date, he shall only be refunded the contributions made by him to APY, along with the net actual accrued income earned on his contributions after deducting the maintenance charges.

-The Government contribution, and the accrued income earned on the Government contribution, shall not be returned to such the subscribers.
+Government contribution, shall not be returned to such subscribers.

 |The APY death benefits accrue to the spouse of the contributor.
-On death of the contributor, the pension automatically vests to the spouse who is the nominee.
+On the death of the contributor, the pension automatically vests to the spouse who is the nominee.

-In a case, death of the contributor and the spouse also, the nominee will get the predefined corpus amount for the particular pension slab.
+|In the case of, death of the contributor and the spouse also, the nominee will get the predefined corpus amount for the particular pension slab.

 |In a case, death of the contributor before the age of 60 years, the spouse has an option to continue the APY account and receive benefits under it or close the APY account and receive the contributions made and the gains on it.